In this tutorial you'll learn how to spice up your presentations by creating 3D pictures (also known as out of bounds pictures).

 These background removal and picture cropping techniques work in all versions of PowerPoint 2010 and later.

-The overall process for creating a 3D picture effect can be broken down into three straightforward steps in PowerPoint:
+The overall process for creating 3D pictures in PowerPoint can be broken down into three straightforward steps (all detailed below):

 - Find a good picture to create the 3D effect with

 - Frame your picture in PowerPoint

 If you want to follow along with me in this tutorial, you can download the working files here.

 [Watch] How to make a 3D Picture Tutorial